larntz/lemmy-directory/content/community/sopuli.xyz/gameart.md

 ## Description

 <blockquote class="description">
 Video games are not mere time killers.
 They are albums of sound, aesthetics, animation and narrative.<br><br>This community is in appreciation of that.
 Screenshots, fanart, animations, gameplay clips.
 It is all welcome here.<br><br>The one common thread should be an eye for the aesthetic.
 This is not a place to discuss mechanics or stats, but to show off simply the artistic, expressed through the video game medium.<br><br>1.
 All rules of the parent instance apply.
 That is, sopuli.xyz<br>2.
 Include the name of the game your post is associated with in your post title.<br>3.
-If your post is fanart, comment with a link to the artist, if you can.
+If your post is fanart, include a link to the artist in post body, if you can.
 </blockquote>